-If you print the images at the highest available quality and use matte photo paper you should get bright vibrant parrots for this craft.
+If you print the images at the highest quality and use matte photo paper, you should get bright, vibrant parrots for this craft.

-Not only using premium photo paper improve the quality of the images the paper will be much thicker than normal printer paper which is good for this parrot decor craft.
+Using premium photo paper improves the quality of the images.
+The paper will be much thicker than regular printer paper, which is suitable for this parrot decor craft.

-2. Next, using a cutting mat and a paper craft cutting knife carefully cut out each parrot.
-Simply go around the outline of each parrot with the craft knife.
-As long as your cutting blade is sharp the images should be very easy to cut out.
+Step 2: Using a cutting mat and a paper craft cutting knife, carefully cut out each parrot.
+Go around the outline of each parrot with the craft knife.
+As long as your cutting blade is sharp, the images should be straightforward to cut out.

-3. Next, draw some tree trunks and branches for the parrots to perch on.
-These can be very simple branches drawn with black pen on white paper (I used the same matte photo paper).
+Step 3: Draw some tree trunks and branches for the parrots to perch on.
+These can be superficial branches drawn with black pen on white paper (I used the same matte photo paper).
 Cut out these branches using the craft knife.

-5. For the best results it’s good to have parrots on branches of different heights in the glass dome.
-With each parrot prepared I stuck the bamboo skewer into a scrap piece of foam so I could get an idea of how the final arrangement would look.
+Step 5: For the best results, it’s good to have parrots on branches of different heights in the glass dome.
+With each parrot prepared, I stuck the bamboo skewer into a scrap piece of foam to get an idea of how the final arrangement would look.

-7. Finally, once you are happy with the parrot decor design, glue each parrot one by one onto the wood slice base.
-Use a hot glue gun for this, hold each paper parrot in place whilst the glue dries (about 30 seconds).
+Step 7: Finally, once you are happy with the parrot decor design, glue each parrot onto the wood slice base.
+Use a hot glue gun; hold each paper parrot while the glue dries (about 30 seconds).